V4Vern/AOG-CTF/Forensic/Least Significant Song/README.md

 ### Hints

--  cThere is something very significant in the least significant bits.
+-  There is something very significant in the least significant bits.